vlayer-xyz/vlayer/book/src/advanced/verifier.md

 ```

-> Note: Arrays are not yet supported as return values from the Prover function, so public inputs cannot be arrays.
+> Note: Dynamically sized arrays (eg. `bytes` or `string`) are not yet supported as return values from the Prover function, so these types cannot be public inputs to verification functions.

 > Note: Passing different variables (in terms of type, name, or order) would either revert execution or cause undefined behavior and should be avoided for security reasons.